mijara/alma-compose/portainer.md

 grunt build
 ```

-And check everything is working properly (no errors thrown).
+And check everything is working properly (no errors thrown in the console).

 #### API Endpoint